JetBrains/intellij-sdk-docs/reference_guide/vcs_integration_for_plugins.md

 ---
-title: VCS Integration Plugins
+title: Version Control Systems
 ---
 <!-- Copyright 2000-2020 JetBrains s.r.o. and other contributors.
 Use of this source code is governed by the Apache 2.0 license that can be found in the LICENSE file. -->

-This page gives an overview of the Version Control Integration API in IntelliJ IDEA 7.0.
+This page gives an overview of the Version Control Integration API.
-Most of the concepts described here also apply to IntelliJ IDEA 6.0.
-The VCS API was significantly refactored in version 6.0, and this document does not describe the API of older versions.

 ## Key Concepts